ros2-gbp/ign_ros2_control-release/doc/index.rst

 Add the gz_ros2_control plugin
 ==========================================

-In addition to the *ros2_control* tags, a Gazebo plugin needs to be added to your URDF or SDF that actually parses the *ros2_control* tags and loads the appropriate hardware interfaces and controller manager.
+In addition to the *ros2_control* tags, a Gazebo plugin needs to be added to your URDF that actually parses the *ros2_control* tags and loads the appropriate hardware interfaces and controller manager.
 By default the *gz_ros2_control* plugin is very simple, though it is also extensible via an additional plugin architecture to allow power users to create their own custom robot hardware interfaces between *ros2_control* and Gazebo.

-URDF:

 .. code-block:: xml